-Following the successful HSHAZ pilot projects in 2021, we are delighted to announce the awarding of grants to Reside Dance, and visual artists Lisa Marie Gibbs and Philip Newcombe for their creative projects exploring and celebrating the heritage and diverse communities of the Oxford Road.
+Reside Dance, and visual artists Lisa Marie Gibbs and Philip Newcombe received grants for their creative projects exploring and celebrating the heritage and diverse communities of the Oxford Road.

-Reside Dance will work with local primary school pupils and their families using movement, creative games and artwork, ReConnect, an after-school arts programme, will offer families a different context to reconnect, heal fraught relationships through play and laughter, leave laptops and screens behind, and enjoy the present moment of being together.
+Reside Dance worked with local primary school pupils and their families using movement, creative games and artwork, ReConnect, an after-school arts programme.

 In advance of the wider Cultural Programme, Historic England offered several Pilot Grants to initiate and test projects to engage communities.
 Reading was successful in achieving a grant of £9,231 to run a pilot project for the HSHAZ.
 This pilot project titled ‘Re-imagining the high street through your stories’ was based in Reading’s Oxford Road HSHAZ.

-We are thrilled to bring you the new online community exhibition Oxford Road Stories hosted by Reading Museum, as the result of the wonderful research and contributions from the community.
+The new online community exhibition Oxford Road Stories is hosted by Reading Museum, and included research, reflections and contributions from the communities of Oxford Road.

 Three local artists; Baker Street Productions, Gemma Anusa and Caroline Streatfield were commissioned to create new art pieces for the Oxford Road inspired by these Oxford Road Stories.
 These art pieces celebrate the history, heritage and vibrancy of culture of Reading’s Oxford Road.